Arthur Hope, 2nd Baron Rankeillour

 Arthur Oswald James Hope, 2nd Baron Rankeillour (7 May 1897 – 26 May 1958) was a British politician, soldier and administrator.
 He was a Conservative and served as Member of Parliament for Nuneaton from 1924 to 1929 and for Birmingham Aston from 1931 to 1939, after which he was Governor of the Madras Presidency of British India from 1940 to 1946.

-Hope was born to the first Lord Rankeillour in 1897 and had his early education in England.
+Hope was born to James Hope, 1st Baron Rankeillour in 1897 and had his early education in England.
 He served with distinction in France during the First World War and entered public life soon after his military service was over.

 Hope married Grizel Gilmour (daughter of Brig.-Gen. Sir Robert Wolrige Gordon, 8th of Craigmillar and 13th of Liberton, 1st Bt. and Lady Susan Lygon) in 1919 and had four daughters.
 He died on 26 May 1958, nineteen days after his 61st birthday.

 Early life

 Arthur Oswald James Hope was born to James Hope, 1st Baron Rankeillour, by his marriage to Mabel Ellen Riddell, at Marylebone, England on 7 May 1897.
 His father had served as a Deputy Speaker of the House of Commons.

 Hope was educated at The Oratory School and at Royal Military College, Sandhurst.
 He was commissioned into the Coldstream Guards in 1914 at the outbreak of the First World War and rose to be a Captain.
 He was wounded in action in France and was mentioned in dispatches.
 He was awarded the Military Cross and the Croix de Guerre.